flame-engine/flame/doc/flame/components.md

 rotated around the anchor, so in this case around the center of the component.
 You can think of it as the point within the component by which Flame "grabs" it.

-When `position` or `absolutePosition` of a component is queried, the return coordinates are that of the `anchor` of the component.
+When `position` or `absolutePosition` of a component is queried, the returned coordinates are that of the `anchor` of the component.
 In case if you want to find the position of a specific anchor point of a component which is not actually the `anchor` of that component, you can use the `positionOfAnchor` and `absolutePositionOfAnchor` method.